ericjackson0/herpderpgawker/README.md

 4. Click on "Load unpackaged extension...".
 5. Select the folder "Herp Derp Gawker Media".

-####Note
-Now that Gawker Media sites all use the Kinja system (for now), this works pretty well.
-Sometimes, the comments don't get spaced out correctly.
-I'll look into this as time permits.

 #####Hover over the herp derped comment to reveal the original comment.

 Any suggestions, complaints, comments, or ideas are welcome!
 Email me at ericjackson0 [at] gmail [dot] com, or find me